How to Automate Social Media Posting with Python and Playwright

 # For headed mode debugging

-pip install playwright pytest-playwright
+pip install pytest-playwright

 Session Management: Log In Once, Post Forever